trimstray/nginx-admins-handbook/README.md

 You can download NGINX source code from an official read-only mirrors:

+  > Detailed instructions about download and compile the NGINX sources can be found later in the handbook.

 - [NGINX source code](https://nginx.org/download/)
 - [NGINX GitHub repository](https://github.com/nginx/nginx)

-Detailed instructions about download and compile the NGINX sources can be found later in the handbook.

 ##### Dependencies

 Mandatory requirements:

-  > Download, compile and install or install prebuilt packages from your distribution repository.
+  > Download, compile and install or install prebuilt packages from repository of your distribution.

 - [OpenSSL](https://www.openssl.org/source/) library
 - [Zlib](https://zlib.net/) or [Cloudflare Zlib](https://github.com/cloudflare/zlib) library